wujun4code/docs-en/views/rtm-guide.md

 ### Distinct Conversations

-If multiple users independently create Distinct Conversations with the same set of users, the server will automatically manage the conversations.
+If multiple users independently create Distinct Conversations with the same set of members, the server will automatically manage the conversations.

 ```js
 mary.createConversation({